LauYeeYu/Lau-CPP-Lib/wiki/file_unrolled_linked_list_en.md

 ### <span id="Insert">Insert</span>
 - `bool Insert(const KeyType& key, const ValueType& value);`
-  - Insert a new key-value pair
+  - Insert a new key-value pair.
   - If there is no such nodes with the same key (then this operation is successful), this function will return true;
   - If there exist a node with exactly the same key, it will abort this